dotnet/docs-aspire/docs/storage/azure-storage-blobs-component.md

                             .WithReference(blobs);
 ```

 The <xref:Aspire.Hosting.AzureStorageExtensions.AddBlobs%2A> method will read connection information from the AppHost's configuration (for example, from "user secrets") under the `ConnectionStrings:blobs` config key.
 The <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method passes that connection information into a connection string named blobs in the `ExampleProject` project.
-In the _Program.cs_ file of `ExampleProject`, the connection can be consumed using:
+In the _:::no-loc text="Program.cs":::_ file of `ExampleProject`, the connection can be consumed using:

 ```csharp
 builder.AddAzureBlobClient("blobs");